alexchenuw/devopslabs/Lab-8/README.md

 _you should still have the game app running, but it is on port 8080 now_

 _you will need also update your VM's firewall rules to allow tcp 8080 to you vm_

+_this is just a simulation on redis, you will need code change to actually use redis to record the game scores_